If you are travelling to the UK from another country, there are multiple rules that need to be followed due to Covid-19.

 What to do if you are fully vaccinated

-You must first prove your vaccination status.
+You must also prove your vaccination status.
 This can either be issued by a UK vaccination programme, or an overseas vaccination programme (that is approved by the UK – check the list of approved countries here).

 If you are fully vaccinated under the UK vaccination programme, you can prove your vaccination status using one of the following: